Daniel Berg Hestad

 Daniel Berg Hestad (born 30 July 1975) is a Norwegian football manager and a former player, who played as a central midfielder, most notably for Molde.
 He is the manager of Molde 2 and the Under-19 squad of Molde.
 With 666 official appearances, he is the player with most official matches for Molde.
 He currently holds the record for most matches in Eliteserien with 473.
-He is three time Norwegian league champion, and four times Norwegian Cup champion.
+He is three time Norwegian league champion, and four times Norwegian Cup champion with Molde, being the joint most decorated player of the club with seven trophies along with Etzaz Hussain.

 He retired from football after playing the Europa League round of 32 game against Sevilla which Molde won 1–0, 25 February 2016, in his 666th match for Molde.
-He holds the club record for most official matches for Molde.

 Club career

 Molde

 Berg Hestad debuted for Molde in the Tippeligaen match against Start on 23 May 1993.
 On 23 October 1994, he was in the starting lineup in Molde's team in the final of the 1994 Norwegian Cup against Lyn.
 He played 80 minutes in the game Molde won 3–2 and secured the club's first ever major trophy.
 Hestad became runner-up three times in the league (1995, 1998, 1999) before leaving the club in January 2004.